cloudera/hue/docs/gethue/content/en/posts/2016-08-26-new-features-in-the-sql-results-grid-in-hive-and-impala.md

 The [SQL Editor][1] in [Hue 3.11][2] brings a completely re-written result grid that improves the performances allowing big tables to be displayed without the browser to crash, plus some nifty tools for you.

-#### You can now lock some rows: this will help you compare data with other rows
+You can now lock some rows: this will help you compare data with other rows.
 When you hover a row id, you get a new lock icon.
 If you click on it, the row automatically sticks to the top of the table.

 <img data-gifffer="https://cdn.gethue.com/uploads/2016/08/lock_rows.gif"  />